zainatariq/aknan/README.md

 # aknan_user_app

-it's only for a code review , without any credential
+it's only for a code review , without any credential # aknan